vanessaU4/EduMindSolutio/README.md

 ## 🌟 Overview

-EduMindSolutions is a comprehensive mental health platform designed specifically for youth aged 13-23.
+EduMindSolutions is a comprehensive mental health platform designed for young people in Rwanda specifically for the youth aged 13-23.To raise mental health awareness, reduce stigma, and promotes access to support services, thereby reducing stigma and increasing help-seeking behavior.
 The platform provides clinical assessments, peer support, crisis intervention services, and educational resources to support young people's mental health journey.

 ## LINK TO THE DEPLOYED APP:

 https://edu-mind-solutions.vercel.app/